Eco-DiscordLink/EcoDiscordPlugin/ConfigurationGUI.md

 4. You're done!
 All messages sent into the configured Discord channel and Eco chat channel should now be cross posting all player messages.

+## Displays, Feeds and Inputs
+All displays, feeds and inputs require a [Channel Link](#linking-channels) and will be considered turned off until a valid one exists.
+For more information, see the [Modules Page](Modules.md).

 ## Eco Bot Name
 The name the bot should use when posting in Eco.
 Note that the bot user is created when the server starts for the first time after a world reset and therefore, changing this will only take effect after the next world reset.